dreibh/hipercontracer/README.md

 ```
 hpct-query ~/testdb-users-mariadb-researcher.conf traceroute -o traceroute.hpct.xz --verbose --from-time "2023-09-22 00:00:00" --to-time "2023-09-23 00:00:00"
 ```
-Note: 2023-09-23 00:00:00 is **not** included, only time stamps less than 2023-09-23 00:00:00.
-This ensures the possibility to e.g.&nbp;& export daily batches without having the same value in two files!
+Note: data for time stamp 2023-09-23 00:00:00 will **not** be included, only data for time stamps **less than** 2023-09-23 00:00:00, i.e.&nbsp;data within the time interval [to-time, from-time).
+This ensures the possibility to e.g.&nbsp;export daily batches without having the same value included in two files!

 ## Further Details
-See the the [manpage of "hpct-query"](https://github.com/dreibh/hipercontracer/blob/master/src/hpct-query.1) for a detailed description of the available options: ```man hpct-query```
+See the [manpage of "hpct-query"](https://github.com/dreibh/hipercontracer/blob/master/src/hpct-query.1) for a detailed description of the available options: ```man hpct-query```

 # The HiPerConTracer Sync Tool

-The HiPerConTracer Sync Tool helps synchronising collected results files to a collection server (denoted as Collector), using [RSync](https://rsync.samba.org/)/[SSH](https://www.openssh.com/)).
+The HiPerConTracer Sync Tool helps synchronising collected results files to a collection server (denoted as Collector), using [RSync](https://rsync.samba.org/)/[SSH](https://www.openssh.com/).

 ## Example
 Synchronise results files, with the following settings: